-House Network is an online estate agent, and online estate agents work differently to a traditional high street estate agent.
-They both offer very similar levels of service, such as valuing and marketing, negotiating on your behalf and liaising with your conveyancer (see below).
-However, an online estate agent will only charge you one flat fee, which means that they are often much cheaper than high street agents.
+Online estate agents on the other hand work a bit differently to traditional high street estate agent.
+Although both offer very similar levels of service, such as house valuation, marketing, negotiating on your behalf and liaising with your conveyancer; they will usually only charge you a flat fee, which means that they are often much cheaper than high street agents.
 Here at House Network, we offer a basic package with various add-ons which could save you thousands compared to going with a local estate agent.

 To compare, if you sold a property for £250,000 with a high street agency that charged a 1.8% fee, then you’d pay £5,400 in fees.
-In comparison, we would charge you an upfront fee of £599, and we would make no commission on the sale, which means that we could save you £4,801.
+In comparison, House Network would charge you an upfront fee of £775, and we would make no commission on the sale, which means that we could save you £4,625.

 Conveyancing is the legal part of selling your home – changing the ownership from you, the seller, to your buyer.
 This part starts when you accept an offer and ends when you hand over the keys.

 A conveyancer will either charge you a flat fee or a percentage of the value of the property.
 You should expect to pay between £500 and £1,500, and it will depend on the cost of the property and how complex the transaction is.
 Always check what the fee covers so you know what to expect.